The provable control and evidence layer for high-consequence agent actions.

 08

-Can we prove the timeline later?
+Can we prove this later?

 Same eight answers, every action.
 Here is how the platform produces them.